 The rest of the presentation answers the more difficult question… How does one create a high-performance dealership?
 According to Bob Clements, you need to:

 1. Have a Vision

-Often, when employee quit, they don’t mean to quit their work; they mean to quit their manager.
+Often, when employees quit, they don’t mean to quit their work; they mean to quit their manager.
 In a lot of cases, the reason employees quit managers is because they lack a vision – that bigger picture that inspires everyone on the team to put 100% of effort into their work.
-If you or your managers don’t have what it takes to get employees excited to come in to work every day, then you need to rethink your vision for the company.
+If you or your managers don’t have what it takes to get employees excited to come into work every day, then you need to rethink your vision for the company.
 Or create one, if you don’t have one already.
 Ultimately, the bigger, more aspirational your vision is, the more likely your team is to follow you.

 2. Figure Out a Process

 If you get a lot of chaotic days in your business, it’s very possible that you don’t have enough clear processes to keep your team organized.
 And ultimately, it’s up to the manager to fix the chaos.
 Clements recommends breaking your dealership activities into smaller steps and then turning those steps into documented procedures that everyone on the team can agree on, so that very little is left to interpretation.

 3. Increase the Performance of Your Service Department